ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 The types of labels outputted by the AI model is then displayed in the textbox.

 Model Selection:
 * Hourglass: 16 MPII keypoints for single-person images.
+(Removed)
 * Faster R-CNN: 17 COCO keypoints for single-person images.

 The "AI Labeler" window

 ![AI_Labeler](doc/AI_Labeler.png)
+#### New Features :fire:
+1. Add human posture detection: after finishing the pose prediction by clicking 'Start Labeling', you can click 'Posture Labeling' to predict posture.
+2. Output the visualization of predicted pose and posture after finishing the posture labeling.
 #### Input
-Choose a directory of images set or a file of video.
+Choose a single image, a directory of images set or a file of video.
 Each image could be .jpeg or .png file.
 The format of video file could be MP4, AVI or MOV.
 ##### Example:
 ```
 {ROOT}/img